HilFerr/Projects/README.md

 #### Installation

-1. Download the file [here](C++/Exercises/ex2/ex2.cpp) by clicking the donwload button on the top right corner of the screen.
+1. Download the file [here](C++/Exercises/ex2/ex2.cpp) by clicking the download button on the top right corner of the screen.
 2. Upload them to your favorite IDE: File > Open > Calculator.cpp;
 3. Execute the file and play.